How it worksPricingAboutNotesBook a Deal Review

 No cap.
 Common dealer practice ranges from $399 to $599.
 Overseen by Arizona Department of Transportation.

-Capped at $150 by state law.
-Cannot be charged above this amount.
+Capped by state law.
+Among the lowest doc fees in the country.
 Overseen by Arkansas State Police, Regulatory Services.

 California — $85 average

 No cap.
-Fees commonly $499–$699.
+Among the highest averages in the country at $699.
 Overseen by Colorado Department of Revenue, Motor Vehicle Division.

 Connecticut — $599 average